Ambigolimax valentianus: Distribution

+It has often been stated that A. valentianus is native to Spain, but this belief is based only on where it was first recorded.
+The limited genetic variation in the Iberian Peninsula argues against this hypothesis, and an origin in North Africa has been proposed instead.

-This species has been recorded widely around the world, with its spread starting over 100 years ago.
+Ambigolimax valentianus has been recorded widely around the world, with its spread started already in the nineteenth century.
 In the following list, oceanic islands are considered separately from the mainland countries to which they belong.
 If the date of first collection is not given in the cited source, the publication date of the first report is listed instead.